 Meena Alexander was born in Allahabad, India, on February 17, 1951.
 She was raised in both India and the Sudan in North Africa.
 She received a bachelor's degree in French and English from Khartoum University and a doctorate degree in English from Nottingham University in England.

 Alexander's collections of poetry include Atmospheric Embroidery (TriQuarterly Books, 2018), Birthplace with Buried Stones (TriQuarterly Books, 2013), Quickly Changing River (TriQuarterly Books, 2008), Raw Silk (2004), and Illiterate Heart (2002), the winner of a 2002 PEN Open Book Award.
-Her ninth collection, In Praise of Fragments, will be published posthumously by Nightboat Books in February 2020.
+Her ninth collection, In Praise of Fragments, was published posthumously by Nightboat Books in February 2020.
 Her work has been widely anthologized and translated into several languages including Malayalam, Hindi, Arabic, Italian, Spanish, French, German and Swedish.
 Even her very first published poems were acts of translation: written as a teenager in English, they were published in a Sudanese newspaper translated into Arabic.
 Her poems have also been set to music, most recently "Acqua Alta" by the Swedish composer Jan Sandstrom.

 Polyglot and sensual, Alexander's work has been influenced and mentored by the Indian poets Jayanta Mahapatra and Kamala Das, as well as the American poets Adrienne Rich and Galway Kinnell.
 Her poems frequently confront the difficult issues of exile and identity, while still maintaining a generous spirit.
 About her work, Maxine Hong Kingston has said: "Meena Alexander sings of countries, foreign and familiar, places where the heart and spirit live, and places for which one needs a passport and visas.
 Her voice guides us far away and back home.
 The reader sees her visions and remembers and is uplifted."